 A Supertato Emergency!

-Today we came into the classroom to discover an incident had taken place.
+This afternoon we came into the classroom to discover an incident had taken place!

-The Evil Pea had vegi-napped our Supertato and trapped all his vegetable friends!
+The Evil Pea had vegi-napped our Supertato and trapped all of his fruit and vegetable friends!

 We had to use our reading skills to read the letter and the clues to try and rescue Supertato.
-Luckily, we had all had our brainy breakfasts and we managed to find Supertato safe and well in the role play jail!
+Luckily, we had all had our brainy breakfasts and we managed to find Supertato safe and well, hiding in the jail!

 We set about thinking how we could find the cheeky culprit, the Evil Pea.
-We designed WANTED posters, we searched the unit with our magnifying glasses and we even made a trap to catch it!
+We designed WANTED posters, searched the classroom and we even made a trap to catch it!

 …our plan had worked!
 We captured the Evil Pea!